 There is no such thing as having too much car insurance.
-Even though it’s illegal to drive without insurance in Illinois, people still do it.
-It’s important to have at least the legal minimum auto insurance to protect others, though more is often better.
-Purchasing additional insurance will protect yourself against drivers who did not buy enough insurance, if they hurt you.
+Even though it is illegal to drive without insurance in Illinois, people still do it.
+It’s important to have at least the legal minimum auto insurance, but more is usually better.
+Purchasing additional insurance will protect you against drivers who did not buy enough insurance, if they hurt you.
+It can also protect your personal assets if you are sued after a car accident.

 Illinois Insurance Minimums